Monday.com vs Basecamp for Remote Teams 2026: Which Is Actually Worth Your Money?

 Integrations

 Monday.com connects with 200+ tools including Slack, Salesforce, HubSpot, GitHub, Jira, Zoom, and Google Workspace.
-It also has a solid API and Zapier/Make support for building custom workflows.
+It also has a solid API and Zapier/Make support for custom workflows.
 If your remote team runs a complex tool stack, Monday.com handles that significantly better.

 Winner: Monday.com.
-Not particularly close here.
+It's not particularly close.

 Pricing & Value

-This is where things get genuinely interesting.
+Look, this is where things get genuinely interesting.
 Monday.com's per-seat pricing adds up fast.
 A 25-person team on the Pro plan is looking at roughly $475/month billed annually — almost $5,700/year.
 That's real budget that could pay for a part-time contractor.

 Winner: Basecamp on sticker price.
 Monday.com on potential ROI for teams that actually use the features.